didudash/100_days_of_Python/README.md

-I am following the "100 Days of Code" by The App Brewery
+I am following the "100 Days of Code" challenge by The App Brewery